LiveLike/livelike-docs/docs/Arcade/arcade/index.md

 ## Please Note

-* Games that requires socal sharing enablement from Native Android apps or iOS apps requires configuration on the app side as well.
-Follow the documentation [here](https://docs.livelike.com/update/docs/native-share-and-download-interface-integration-ios-android-react-native#/)
+* Games that require **social sharing enablement** from native Android or iOS apps also need corresponding configuration on the app side.
+Please refer to the implementation guide here for detailed setup instructions. [here](https://docs.livelike.com/update/docs/native-share-and-download-interface-integration-ios-android-react-native#/)